RowanGreycastle/Chaydis/content/Ascended/Lagos.md

 They are obligate carnivores, lacking the ability to process most plant matter.
 They'll still use certain plants to preserve and/or season their foods, though most that have the flavor or property they're seeking out within the continent of [[Weva]] are considered quite poisonous to others.

+## Mana Association

+Due to a strong association with [[Uresh]] [[Mana]], being the only sort that they are capable of producing, they seem to be capable of slipping through all sorts of defenses unimpeded.
+This is, in truth, primarily due to their ability to swim and climb with an adeptness well beyond the understanding of [[Humans|humans]].

 ## Human Comparison